 The radical People’s Party was formed in 1927.

-Luang Phibunsongkhram, or Phibun, led a coup against the Chakri King in 1932.
-The government set-up closely resembled a western-styled democracy of a parliament.
-The monarchy survived.
-However, Phibun took control as dictator in 1938.
+Luang Phibunsonkhram, or Phibun, led a coup against the Chakri King in 1932.
+The monarchy survives but Phibun took control as a dictator in 1938.

-As a forceful nationalist and modernizer, Phibun changed the country’s name to Thailand.
-His determination lied in bringing his people into the modern world and emphasizing their unique identity.
+Phibun, a forceful nationalist and modernizer, changed the country’s name to “Thailand”.
+He was determined to bring his people into the modern world and emphasize their unique identity.

 Thailand Avoided Colonization

 In the mid-19th century, Siam followed a unique and well-established political system known as the Mandala system.

 Its underlying philosophy differed from the European notion and focused on spheres of influence.
 Weaker rulers paid tribute to more powerful rulers, with the Siamese King at the top.

 Despite being occupied, Siam remained uncolonized due to several factors.

 Firstly, Siam was in a geographic buffer zone.
 It’s between the British colonies of the Malay Peninsula and the French colony of Indochina.

 Secondly, their Mandala political system was transformed into a more European version.
 Map making stood as an important aspect.